Today we will discuss 15 of our favorite flowering succulents, all of which are easy to grow!

 The plant puts out a fuzzy flower spike, which opens up to reveal a spectacular flower that can be so large it obscures the entire cactus.

-There is a reason one Echinopsis cultivar has been named ‘Flying Saucer’!
+There is a reason one Echinopsis cultivar is called ‘Flying Saucer’!
 Under the right circumstances, the cactus can continue flowering for days or even weeks, with each flower wilting after a few days only to be replaced immediately by a new one.

 Echinopsis cacti are easy to care for if you can provide plenty of light.
 Water deeply when the soil has gone entirely dry in the summer season while withholding water for the most part in winter.
 Consider using a cactus fertilizer to ensure your Echinopsis has the energy it needs to produce its spectacular inflorescence!